 Talking with an online therapist can be just as effective as in-person therapy for many mental health issues such as stress, anxiety, depression, and PTSD.
 For more intense mental health conditions, in-person therapy may be preferred, but the additional support offered by treatment services online could definitely be a benefit.
 Your emotional health is an important component in life.
 The treatment and support you get from services both in-person and virtual therapy are worth it, especially when the services concern a very important thing – your life.

-Clear Recovery Center’s Virtual Program is a fully online, mental health intensive outpatient program open to any California resident.
+Clear Behavioral Health’s Virtual Program is a fully online, mental health intensive outpatient program open to any California resident.
 Our licensed therapists are experienced in treating a wide range of mental health concerns including depression, anxiety, trauma/PTSD, chronic stress/burnout, ADHD, OCD, and more.
 Give us a call today to find out how we can help you.